dojonorth/fun-basics-dojo/README.md

 #### Exercise
 Open CodeballSpec and un-ignore and make pass the tests.

-Here we create our type constructor that we'll create functors etc. for as we go along.
+Here we create our type constructor that we'll expand as we go along.

 Additional notes:
 * What we're creating here is the simplest possible implementation of what is effectively the inbuilt Option data type.
+But I'm going to keep on steadfastly pretending that it's something more exciting.
+Remeber though, it isn't.

 #### Functor defintion